 - e.
 The past experience of the Borrower and the implementing agencies in developing complex Projects is limited in some respects, and their track record regarding ES issues suggests some concerns which can be readily addressed through implementation support. - f.
 There are some concerns over capacity and experience in managing stakeholder engagement but these could be readily addressed through implementation support. - 4.
 A project is classified as Moderate Risk after considering, in an integrated manner, the risks and impacts of the Project, taking into account the following, as applicable: - a. the potential adverse risks and impacts on human populations and/or the environment are not likely to be significant.
 This is because the Project is not complex and/or large, does not involve activities that have a high potential for harming people or the environment, and is located away from environmentally or socially sensitive areas.
 As such, the potential risks and impacts and issues are likely to have the following characteristics: - (i) predictable and expected to be temporary and/or reversible; - (ii) low in magnitude; - (iii) site-specific, without likelihood of impacts beyond the actual footprint of the Project; and - (iv) low probability of serious adverse effects to human health and/or the environment (e.g., do not involve use or disposal of toxic materials, routine safety precautions are expected to be sufficient to prevent accidents, etc.). - b.
-The Project's risks and impacts can be easily mitigated in a predictable manner. - 5.
-A project is classified as Low Risk if its potential adverse risks to and impacts on human populations and/or the environment are likely to be minimal or negligible.
-These Projects, with few or no adverse risks and impacts and issues, do not require further ES assessment following the initial screening. - 6.
-The ESRC is used by the Bank as a tool to review and monitor the ES performance of a Project on a regular basis throughout the Project life-cycle.
-The Bank allocates its resources, and provides corporate oversight and implementation support to a Project, in accordance with the ESRC of the Project.
-The ESRC is intended to ensure that: - a. the Bank has accurate and uptodate information regarding the status of the Project, including issues that could affect the ES performance and outcomes of the Project; and
+The Project's risks and impacts can be easily mitigated in a predictable manner. - A project is classified as Low Risk if its potential adverse risks to and impacts on human populations and/or the environment are likely to be minimal or negligible.
+Such Projects require ES assessment proportionate to the risks and an ESCP and SEP, though not necessarily a standalone SEP. - 6.
+Based on the ESRC, the Bank allocates its resources and provides corporate oversight and implementation support to a Project.
+The ESRC is intended to ensure that:

-- b. the Borrower dedicates sufficient resources, and is provided with targeted implementation support, to support the implementation of the commitments set out in the legal agreement, including the ESCP. - 7.
+- a. the Bank has accurate and up-to-date information regarding the status of the Project, including issues that could affect the ES performance and outcomes of the Project; and - b. the Borrower dedicates sufficient resources, and is provided with targeted implementation support, to support the implementation of the commitments set out in the legal agreement, including the ESCP. - 7.
 The Bank takes the necessary steps to ensure that the ESRC of the Project is based on accurate and up to date information, and is made in accordance with the ESF and the ES Directives. - 8.
 The Bank monitors ES risks and Borrower's compliance with ES requirements throughout the Project cycle and documents its findings through regular reviews and revisions of the ESRC, as necessary, in order to ensure that it continues to reflect accurately the level of risk the Project presents.
 In particular, the Bank takes into account risks or impacts of the Project that were not foreseen or anticipated; changes to the Borrower ES Framework; the ongoing ES performance of the Project; the commitment of the Borrower; and the information contained in the ESCP, implementation reports, the annual monitoring report and the ISR.

-SECTION IV - SUPPORT FOR ENVIRONMENTAL AND SOCIAL ASSESSMENT
+SUB-SECTION III.1 - SUPPORT FOR ENVIRONMENTAL AND SOCIAL ASSESSMENT